Mary Louise Curtis: Curtis Institute of Music

 In 1924, she established the Curtis Institute of Music, which she named in honor of her father, who also had a great interest in music.
 After consulting with musician friends, including Josef Hofmann and Leopold Stokowski, on how best to help musically gifted young people, Mrs. Bok purchased three mansions on Philadelphia's Rittenhouse Square and had them joined and renovated.
 She established a faculty of prominent performing artists and made several gifts to the institute, eventually leaving it with an endowment of $12 million.

 She was the chief beneficiary of her father's estate, inheriting assets estimated at $18 to 20 million when he died in 1933.
 At this time, she became the largest shareholder, director and a vice president of Curtis Publishing.
 She founded the Curtis Hall Arboretum at the family residence in Wyncote, Pennsylvania.

-On Thursday evening, March 13, 1958, Philadelphia Art Alliance president Laurence H. Eldredge announced at the organization's annual dinner that Zimbalist had been awarded the alliance's Medal of Achievement for "advancement of or outstanding achievement in the arts."
+It was revealed on March 13, 1958, that she had been awarded the Philadelphia Art Alliance's Medal of Achievement for "advancement of or outstanding achievement in the arts."
+Alliance president Laurence H. Eldredge made the announcement at the organization's annual dinner.